mvadari/xrpl-docs/Permissioned DEX XLS.md

 	* Would make it easier to support black/whitelisting though (a la DepositAuth).
 	* Update: I don't think this works because you need a list to iterate through.
 * What other rule types might we want?
 (Not necessarily now, but also in the future)
+* Should there be a "domain membership" object?
+It would enable blacklisting etc.

 # Appendix